 - George DNA Surname Project

 - George Surname web sites on Genealogy.com

-- My family is connected to Sir Godfrey Kneller, it is thought through family lore - But it isn't clear how, at the moment.
+- My family is connected to Sir Godfrey Kneller, it is thought through family lore - But it isn't clear how.
+I have Knell surnames.
 To find out more Google Godfrey Kneller and visit this web site http://www.twickenham-museum.org.uk/detail.asp?ContentID=62 and the Wikipedia Page on him at http://en.wikipedia.org/wiki/Godfrey_Kneller.